localcloud-dev/localcloud-agent/README.md

+**Note: The project is in active development - please, use it only for non-production environments until we release version 1.0**

 # Deployed.cc | Service Node

-Deployed.cc is the multi-cloud developer-friendly secure Platform as a service (PaaS)
+[Deployed.cc](https://deployed.cc) is the multi-cloud developer-friendly secure Platform as a service (PaaS).

+More info about the project: [deployed.cc](https://deployed.cc) Contact us if you have any questions: hey[a]deployed.cc **Don't forget to click on Star if you like the idea.**

 #### Multi-cloud and Cloud-agnostic